17 January - 20 February 2024

 - how the HEI/department will fulfil the project’s needs for premises, equipment and other infrastructure

 - the department’s plan for how the applicant can continue to develop their scientific career and competence during and after the grant period.

 The document may cover no more than 2 A4 pages, and shall be in English.
-Download the template invitation from the administrating organisation here Word, 40.2 kB, opens in new window..
+You can download the template for the invitation from the administrating organisation here.
+Word, 41.2 kB.

 Invitation from host department abroad

 The appendix shall include a formal invitation from the host department abroad showing that you are welcome to carry out your planned research there.
 The invitation shall be addressed to you as the applicant from the head of department or equivalent of the host department abroad where the research will be carried out.
 The name and contact details of the person signing the document shall be included.
-The invitation shall apply for the period shown in this call and shall include the following:
+The invitation shall apply for the period stated in this call and shall include a description of

 - the reason for inviting and hosting the applicant

 - how the applicant’s proposed research fits into the research and expertise of the department or research team involved

 - the applicant’s proposed role in the research team and/or in the department.

 In addition, the invitation shall also describe the host department’s undertakings in the form of